Portland Nursing Negligence Lawyer

 Negligence is breach of a duty to exercise reasonable care to prevent loss or injury to another person.
 Nursing negligence occurs when a patient suffers unnecessarily because a nurse does not perform in a reasonably prudent manner to care for the patient.
-If you have been injured because of negligent nursing, schedule a consultation at Paulson Coletti Trial Attorneys PC in Portland, OR.
-We are tough advocates for people who have been injured through medical negligence.
+If you have been injured because of negligent nursing, schedule a consultation at Paulson Coletti Trial Attorneys PC.
+Our Portland nursing negligence lawyer is a tough advocate for people who have been injured through medical errors.

 - We have a reputation for success, after recovering multiple million-dollar verdicts for our clients.

-- Our attorneys have more than 50 years of combined experience.
+- Our Portland medical malpractice attorneys have more than 50 years of combined experience.

 - We can negotiate skillfully and aggressively on your behalf and are not afraid to take your case to trial to recover the maximum compensation possible.